What Is Isabella Rossellini's Net Worth?

 Television Career

 Rossellini made her television debut in 1989, appearing in three episodes of "The Tracey Ullman Show."
-She followed this in the 90s with a number of television movies, such as "Ivory Hunters," "Lies of the Twins," "The Gift," and "Crime of the Century," the lattermost of which earned her a Golden Globe Award nomination for Best Actress.
-Also in the 90s, Rossellini had memorable guest appearances on "Friends" and "Chicago Hope," and was in the mythological miniseries "The Odyssey" and "Merlin."
+She followed this in the '90s with a number of television movies, such as "Ivory Hunters," "Lies of the Twins," "The Gift," and "Crime of the Century," the lattermost of which earned her a Golden Globe Award nomination for Best Actress.
+Also in the '90s, Isabella had memorable guest appearances on "Friends" and "Chicago Hope," and was in the mythological miniseries "The Odyssey" and "Merlin."

-Beginning the 2000s, Rossellini was in the television movie "Don Quixote" and the miniseries "Napoléon."
+In the early 2000s, Rossellini was in the television movie "Don Quixote" and the miniseries "Napoléon."
 From 2004 to 2005, she had a recurring role as Katya Derevko on "Alias."
-Later, in 2007, she was in two episodes of the NBC sitcom "30 Rock."
-Rossellini subsequently began one of her most idiosyncratic projects, called "Green Porno."
+In 2007, she was in two episodes of the NBC sitcom "30 Rock."
+Isabella subsequently began one of her most idiosyncratic projects, called "Green Porno."
 Broadcast on the Sundance Channel, it was a series of short films about animal sexual behavior that Rossellini wrote, directed, and narrated.
 Later television credits have included the Hulu streaming series "Shut Eye" and the animated series "Tuca & Bertie" and "The Owl House."

 Modeling and Cosmetics